warioishere/satskleinanzeigen-escrow/README.md

 - `x-weo-sign` is `HMAC_SHA256(secret, ts + body)`
 - Requests with missing, stale, or mismatched signatures are rejected with `401`

+Callbacks are delivered asynchronously with retry and exponential backoff.
+Configure `WEBHOOK_RETRIES` for the number of attempts and `WEBHOOK_BACKOFF` as the multiplier between retries (defaults: 3 retries, backoff 2).
+Successful final notifications record a timestamp in the `last_webhook_ts` column to prevent duplicate sends.

 ## CORS configuration

 The API enforces a strict origin whitelist.
 Set the `ALLOW_ORIGINS` environment